 The Battery Disconnect switches on the panel just inside the main door acts as master switches.
 When the coach switch is turned to use it opens the circuit between the coach batteries and the twelve-volt distribution panel in the primary Battery Control Center.
-The chassis disconnect switch does not disconnect the chassis battery from the chassis systems.
-It only cuts off power from the converter charging system to the chassis battery.
-You must have the battery disconnect switch on (use) for the converter to charge the engine batteries.
-The coach batteries are charged by the converter whether the coach battery disconnect switch is in the use or store position.
+The chassis switch disconnects the chassis battery from the chassis systems except for a few items such as ignition.
+The coach and chassis batteries are charged by the converter whether the battery disconnect switches are in the use or store position.
 The generator also charges all batteries when it is running, through the 120-volt city power system that powers the converter.